South Africa signs nuclear agreement with France

 The Sept.
-20 agreement, which Russia touted as a $10 billion (6.24 billion pound) contract to build power plants, took many South Africans by surprise, compelling officials to clarify that it was in fact just the early stages of a long procurement process.
+20 agreement, which Russia touted as a $10 billion contract to build power plants, took many South Africans by surprise, compelling officials to clarify that it was in fact just the early stages of a long procurement process.

 Energy officials also stressed that other intergovernmental agreements - with France, China, South Korea, the United States and Japan - were likely to follow.